20 Acts Of Kindness That You Can Do For Loved Ones Today

 - Do some simple yard work for someone on your street.
 For example, you might shovel some snow from their driveway or rake their leaves.
 And if you’re not sure what would be helpful, then ask!

+One act of kindness could change someone's day massively.
+Be kind, we can never know exactly what someone is going through.
 Also be sure to show yourself the same kindness you show others by performing some acts of kindness towards yourself (read more here).